Myth or fact?

 There are other options to plan for future incapacity

-An enduring power of attorney is the most common way to plan for who will take care of your finances if someone happens to you.
-But there are other options.
-See our page on your options for planning your future financial and legal affairs.
+An enduring power of attorney is the most common way to plan for who will take care of your finances if something happens to you.
+But there are other financial and legal planning options.

 A power of attorney only deals with your financial and legal affairs.
 It doesn’t give your attorney the authority to make decisions about your body and what happens to it.
 For example, your attorney can’t consent to health care on your behalf or make decisions about where you’ll live.